 From time to time in the future, we may also issue additional shares of Common Stock or securities convertible into Common Stock pursuant to a variety of transactions, including acquisitions.
 The issuance by us of additional shares of Common Stock or securities convertible into Common Stock would dilute your ownership of us and the sale of a significant amount of such shares in the public market could adversely affect prevailing market prices of shares of Common Stock.
 In the future, we expect to obtain financing or to further increase our capital resources by issuing additional shares of our capital stock or offering debt or other equity securities, including senior or subordinated notes, debt securities convertible into equity, or shares of preferred stock.
 Issuing additional shares of our capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of shares of Common Stock, or both.
 Debt securities convertible into equity could be subject to adjustments in the conversion ratio pursuant to which certain events may increase the number of equity securities issuable upon conversion.
 Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Common Stock.
-Our decision to issue securities in any future offerings.
+Our decision to issue securities in any future offerings will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing or nature of our future offerings.
 As a result, holders of Common Stock bear the risk that our future offerings may reduce the market price of shares of Common Stock and dilute their percentage ownership.